 Concept Drawing of the Castro Palace and Castro Tower.

 Castro beach is at the northernmost point of the island Lefkada, opposite the castle of Agia Mavra and is the extension of Gyra beach.
-Although it is located a stone's throw from the town of Lefkada, it is not highly developed.

 The Castle of Agia Mavra (also known as Santa Maura) is strategically located beside the Drepanos channel and only 1.2 km from Lefkada town.

 The original building of the Castle of Agia Mavra was constructed in 1300 by the Sicilian Ioannis Orsini with the main aim of protecting the new capital of the island.
 In its best days, this magnificent castle’s interior comprised of squares, cisterns, and administrative buildings.
 The Frankish knights who conquered the island of Lefkada in 1294, named the Castle Agia Mavra (Sainte Maure).
 For a brief period, the whole island of Lefkada was also named Agia Mavra.
 In the 16th century, the Venetians took over the island.

 In 1487, the island was overtaken by the Ottomans and Sultan Bagiazit ordered the construction of an aqueduct and a bridge connecting the town of Lefkada with the castle.
 This arcade-shaped bridge had 360 rooms and crossed the lagoon from the coast to Kalkani.
 This project was destroyed by earthquakes.
 In 1716, after the Ottomans had failed to conquer Corfu, the Venetians managed to return to Agia Mavra.